marinct/ng-lightning/src/app/components/toast/docs/README.md

 Toast serves as a feedback & confirmation mechanism after the user takes an action.
-Alert banners communicate a state that affects the entire system, not just a feature or page.
-It persists over a session and appears without the user initiating the action.

 By default, toasts are shown relative to where they have been specified in markup.
 For *fixed-to-the-top* just place them inside a `<div>` decorated with the